alfaloo/tp/docs/UserGuide.md

 * Edits the patient or doctor at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* Note that editing a patient or doctor and not changing any of the values of the parameters is allowed and is considered a valid edit by the system.

 Field Constraints:
 * **NRIC** : Follows the correct Singapore NRIC format.
 Begin with one of S, T, G, F, or M, followed by 7 numerical digits, then ended by an alphabetical letter.
 This field is non-case-sensitive.